dragonked2/or0toshell/README.md

   Use commands like `cd` and `pwd` to change and view your current directory, or click on directories in the file explorer for quick navigation.

 - **Uploading Files:**
-  Use the integrated file upload form to bypass typical file upload restrictions. or0toshell’s advanced upload bypass allows file transfers even when conventional methods are blocked.
+  Use the integrated file upload form to bypass typical file upload restrictions.
+Orochi Shell V2.3’s advanced upload bypass allows file transfers even when conventional methods are blocked.

 - **Bypassing Restrictions:**
-  Designed for authorized testing, or0toshell can work around common server-imposed limitations on uploads and file access.
+  Designed for authorized testing, Orochi Shell V2.3 can work around common server-imposed limitations on uploads and file access.

 ## Security Notice

-or0toshell is intended exclusively for authorized penetration testing, security research, and educational purposes.
+Orochi Shell V2.3 is intended exclusively for authorized penetration testing, security research, and educational purposes.
 Do not deploy or use this tool on publicly accessible servers without strict security measures.
 Unauthorized use is illegal and may result in severe consequences.

 ## Contributing